scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **k8s_n_monitor_nodes** / SCT_K8S_N_MONITOR_NODES

-Number of nodes in monitoring pool that will be used for scylla-operator's deployed monitoring pods.
+Number of nodes in the monitoring pool that will be used for scylla-operator's deployed monitoring pods.

 **default:** N/A